Christian prayer: Listening prayer

+Listening prayer is a traditional form of Christian prayer.

+Listening prayer requires those praying to sit in silence in the presence of God.
+It can, but need not, be preceded by a scripture reading.
+This method of prayer is most fully explored in the works of Catholic Saints such as St.Teresa of Avilla.

+Silent prayer

+Silent prayer is mental prayer, where no actual words are said out loud, as God is said to be able to hear thoughts.
+In 2020s Britain this form of prayer outside abortion clinics became politically controversial.

 Child's prayer

 A Christian child's prayer is typically short, rhyming, or has a memorable tune.
 It is usually said before bedtime, to give thanks for a meal, or as a nursery rhyme.
 Many of these prayers are either quotes from the Bible, or set traditional texts.

-Prayer books and tools
+Prayer books and aids to prayer

-Prayer books as well as tools such as prayer beads such as chaplets are used by Christians.
-Images and icons are also associated with prayers in some Christian denominations.

-There is no one prayerbook containing a set liturgy used by all Christians; however many Christian denominations have their own local prayerbooks, for example:
+Prayer books are often used by Christians.
+There is no one prayerbook containing a set liturgy used by all Christians, but many Christian denominations have their own local prayerbooks, for example: